Getting Rid of Old Medicines

 What Should I Do with My Old Medicine?

 The best way to get rid of medicine you no longer need is to take it to a medicine disposal program run by a pharmacy, community organization, or government agency.
-You can search online for drug "take-back" programs in your area or ask at your local police station.
+Visit the DEA website to find a disposal site near you.

 If there's no "take-back" program near you, throw the medicine out, either by putting it in the trash or flushing it down the toilet or sink.